SylviaRemington/controlled-forms-in-react-lab/README.md

 - By the end of this lab, you’ll have a functional application where users can add books to a personalized bookshelf, with each new entry updating the display immediately—no page reloads required!

 ## Lab exercises
-1. Create your component - Create a new component called Bookshelf
+1. Create your component - Create a new component called Bookshelf.
-2. Define the initial state
+2. Define the initial state.
-3. Create event handlers - handleInputChange & handleSubmit
+3. Create event handlers - handleInputChange & handleSubmit.
-4. Form creation
+4. Form creation.
-5. Map through your books
+5. Map through your books.

 # React + Vite